SELF-Technology/self-chain-public/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities by:
+Please report security vulnerabilities by emailing devs@self.app as described at the top of this document.
-1. Emailing security@self.app
-2. Creating a private GitHub issue
-3. Contacting us through our official channels

 ### Responsible Disclosure